-Add user: Click to add a new user.
-You can add up to 100 users.
+Add account: Click to add a new account.
+You can add up to 100 accounts.

-Username: Enter a unique username.
+Account: Enter a unique account name.

-New password: Enter a password for the user.
+New password: Enter a password for the account.
 Passwords must be 1 to 64 characters long.
-Only ASCII printable characters (code 32 to 126) are allowed in the password, for example letters, numbers, punctuation, and some symbols.
+Only ASCII printable characters (code 32 to 126) are allowed in the password, for example, letters, numbers, punctuation, and some symbols.